liuzijian-cs/LaST/README.md

 # python -m ipykernel install --user --name=last
 ```

+# 🏋️‍♂️ Train:
-# Download the dataset 🗂️:
+## Download the dataset 🗂️:

+## How to Train on Your Own Dataset ☝️:

+## 🏋️‍♂️ Training:
+We provide two main methods for training your model, along with a script example for sequential training:

+### ✅ Method 1: Prepare Configuration Files

+### ✅ Method 2: Use Command-Line Arguments

+### 🔁 Sequential Training Script